NikYurchik/Bot-Assistant/README.md

 This is an application for storing contacts and notes.
 3 options for implementing the bot.

-1. Python - Console bot.
+1. Folder "Python" - Console bot.

     Run in interactive mode: